Kovalian/lbetcp/README.md

 The Makefile contains the necessary rule to compile all modules against the running kernel:
 > make

-Move the resulting modules to the library and update dependencies (root access will be required):
+Run the install rule to move resulting modules to the library and update dependencies (root access will be required):
-> mv *.ko /lib/modules/$(shell uname -r)/kernel/net/ipv4/ \
-> depmod -a
+> make install

 Once copied, the modules can be loaded and selected like any other TCP congestion control modules using:
 > modprobe tcp_[name] \